raidendotai/openv0/openv0_cli/README.md

 **NOTE:** This CLI is compatible with the new database/api implementation only.

+## Why?
+The openv0 CLI offers a quick and efficient method to incorporate a generated component into your project.
+This concept draws inspiration from `npx v0 add`, a tool designed to streamline the process of copying, creating files, and pasting code from a web client.
+Additionally, it proves beneficial when operating or consuming an instance from a remote origin.

 ## Run
 To execute the CLI directly, you can use the following command:
 ```bash